lisajacob/Capstone-Project-24.1-Final-Report/README.md

 #### Data Sources
 Kaggle dataset [Artificial Lunar Rocky Landscape](https://www.kaggle.com/datasets/romainpessia/artificial-lunar-rocky-landscape-dataset)

-Content

-The dataset currently contains 9,766 realistic renders of rocky lunar landscapes, and their segmented equivalents (the 3 classes are the sky, smaller rocks, and larger rocks).
+The dataset currently contains 9,766 realistic renders of rocky lunar landscapes, and their segmented equivalents (the 4 classes are the sky, surface, smaller rocks, and larger rocks).
 A table of bounding boxes for all larger rocks and processed, cleaned-up ground truth images are also provided.
-We recommend that users check the "Understanding and Using the Dataset" kernel for additional information and guidelines on how to use the dataset effectively.provide link here.
+For the project, I used the render, and clean folders to train, test, and validate the model.
+For additional information and guidelines on how to use the dataset effectively, refer to [Understanding and Using the Dataset](https://www.kaggle.com/code/romainpessia/understanding-and-using-the-dataset-wip) kernel.

 #### Methodology

-Data Collection: Gather and preprocess lunar rock images from existing missions and databases.
+Data Collection: Gathered and preprocessed lunar rock images from the Data Source described above.
 Model Development: Train and validate deep learning models using a combination of real and synthetic data to achieve high segmentation accuracy.
+Utilized PyTorch, and Albumentations libraries.
 Integration and Testing: Deploy the models in a test environment to evaluate performance and make iterative improvements.
 Deployment: Implement the model for operational use in analyzing lunar rock samples and integrate it with existing data analysis workflows.